Antibody based technologies

 This course is supported by SciLifeLab and run by the SciLifeLab Cell Profiling facility in Stockholm.

 Application opens: December 10, 2018

-The course contains a voluntary social program for networking purposes (includes the coffee, lunches and one course dinner with teaching experts).
-A course fee of 950 SEK will be invoiced to accepted participants that attend the social program, after completion of the course.
+The course contains a voluntary social program for networking purposes (includes coffee, lunch and course dinner with teaching experts).
+A course fee of 900 SEK will be invoiced to accepted participants that attend the social program, after completion of the course.
 NOTE – Uppsala University cannot invoice individuals.

 The workshop will focus on antibody based technologies and describe the possibilities of using these technologies within the facilities at SciLifeLab.
 Lectures will cover both theoretical and more practical aspects of the different applications, including the following technologies:

 - Immuno capture/immuno precipitation in combination with mass spectrometry

 Apart from general aspects of the technologies, the course will include project presentations to demonstrate the benefits and possibilities of the technologies in different contexts.
 Last but not least validation strategies of antibodies for different applications will be covered, as this is of outmost importance for adequate output data.

 Please note that SciLifeLab training courses do not provide any formal university credits.

 This course content is suggested to correspond to 0,5 ects, based on 8 hours of lectures and 8 hours for a reading assignment including written questions (see course literature).

 However the estimated credits are just guidelines.